List of One Life to Live characters introduced in the 2000s: Evangeline Williamson

 Evangeline Williamson is a fictional character on the ABC soap opera, One Life to Live.
 She was portrayed by Renée Elise Goldsberry beginning on February 25, 2003, and she appeared continually until May 18, 2007.
 Goldsberry was nominated for two consecutive Daytime Emmy Awards for Best Supporting Actress for the role in 2006 and 2007.
 She was also nominated for two NAACP Image Awards for Best Actress in a Daytime Drama Series in 2004 and 2007.
+In 2020, Candace Young and Charlie Mason from Soaps She Knows put Evangeline on their list of Daytime's Most Important African-American Characters, calling Goldsberry "the future Tony winner [who] struck one match after another as the Llanview lawyer whose case we never wanted to be closed."

 Evangeline arrives in Llanview in 2003 as the attorney for Mitch Laurence and later for Keri Reynolds.
 She soon begins dating R.J.
 Gannon.
 They have a series of spats over Evangeline's focus on her work and her closeness with Police Lieutenant John McBain.
 She and R.J. eventually split after Evangeline and John succumb to passion and make love.
 Evangeline enters into a romantic relationship with John in which they proclaim there are "no strings attached."
 However, Evangeline eventually realizes that she wants more of a commitment.
 She tells John that she loves him, but a conflicted John is unable to reciprocate due to his unresolved feelings for Natalie Buchanan.
 Evangeline breaks things off.

 Evangeline's younger sister Layla comes to town in 2005.
 Later, Evangeline helps free Cristian Vega from an unjust conviction to Death Row.
 Their close friendship turns to romance.
 During a tornado, Evangeline is blinded, and Cristian helps her through months of rehabilitation, during which time their love blossoms.